shine2lay/speakeasy-pokeapi/README.md

 However, I did end up ultimately deciding to just straight forward approach of naming and calling the endpoints as they were designed in pokeapi.
 There are a few reasons for this:
 - This one is stemming from my personal experiences.
 When I am looking up api docs and if the API function call name is different from the endpoint described, It gets very confusing.
 - The api end points seems very straightforward, I had a hard time trying to think of abstractions that would make sense from a logical perspective.
-Which could also be because I don't know the intended users and their use cases for this specific sdk.
+Which could also be because I don't know the intended users and their use cases for this specific sdk with only 2 endpoints.
+- I do think even if we add abstractions, we still should expose the raw endpoints for more advanced users.

 ### Logging && Caching
 I wanted to point out two tools/lib (aside from typical typescript scaffolding) I am utilizing